adriangb/xpresso/docs/advanced/binders.md

 --8<-- "docs_src/advanced/binders/msgpack/tests.py"
 ```

-At this point we would have just stubbed out the actual implementations (just `FromMsgPack` for now, something like `FromMsgPack = Annoatated[T, "placeholder"]` would do).
+At this point we would have just stubbed out the actual implementations (just `FromMsgPack` for now, something like `FromMsgPack = Annotated[T, "placeholder"]` would do).
 So go ahead and create a file called `functions.py` and add a stub for `FromMsgPack`.

 But if we run our tests (`pytest tests.py`) they fail.